Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Proof of the theorem of inflation

 Let us reveal the local structure of~$\breve U$, i.e.\ study how the procedure of equipping a point with a path-index affects the elements of~$\check U$.
 Study the 1D factors.
 A single line (\figurename~\ref{fig:inf_pr_2}, left) is transformed in a trivial way, and two lines and a circle (\figurename~\ref{fig:inf_pr_2}, right) are transformed as shown in \figurename~\ref{fig:inf_pr_3}.

-Thus, locally, a neighborhood of a tube is converted into a product of a line and a construction of \figurename~\ref{fig:inf_pr_3}, and a vicinity of a torus is converted into a product of two such constructions.
-Again, local structures are glued together in a simple way.
+Thus, locally, a neighborhood of a tube is converted into a product of a line and a construction akin to \figurename~\ref{fig:inf_pr_3}, and a vicinity of a torus is converted into a product of two such constructions.
+Again, local structures can be glued together in a simple way.

 6pt